-In 2015 Odeh participated with the longtime Communist revolutionary Angela Davis in an event that was co-organized by the Chicago chapter of Black Lives Matter.
+Also at a Chicago BLM rally in 2015, Odeh shared a microphone with the longtime Communist revolutionary Angela Davis.
 According to a report in Ebony magazine, the two women “discussed the importance of Black-Palestinian solidarity, political imprisonment in the U.S. and Israel, as well as the need for the abolition of prisons and ending the Israeli occupation of Palestine.”
 Moreover, Odeh praised the black liberation movement and proudly stated: “I now more fully understand the prison-industrial-complex that sister Angela Davis so eloquently talks and writes about.”
 Davis returned the praise and stated that the federal government was targeting Odeh as “part of the broader struggle against political imprisonment in the U.S.”

 In early 2017 Odeh co-authored a manifesto laying out the agenda for a March 8th “general strike” called “Day Without a Woman,” an anti-Donald Trump event that was billed as part of a “new wave of militant feminist struggle.”
 The document instructed women to: (a) wear red as a symbol of solidarity against Trump’s “misogynistic, homophobic, transphobic and racist policies”; (b) block roads, bridges, and public squares; (c) “abstai[n] from domestic, care, and sex work”; (d) identify and denounce “misogynistic politicians and companies”; and (e) boycott businesses supportive of Trump and his agendas.
 The other co-authors of the manifesto included Angela Davis and Purdue University professor Tithi Bhattacharya, a self-proclaimed “revolutionary socialist.”

-The pro-BDS organization Jewish Voice for Peace invited Odeh to participate in a workshop at its 2017 National Member Meeting, alongside Arab American Association of New York executive director Linda Sarsour, BDS activist Alissa Wise, and Ferguson (Missouri) activist Nyle Fort.
+The pro-BDS organization Jewish Voice for Peace invited Odeh to participate in a workshop at its 2017 National Member Meeting, alongside such notables as Arab American Association of New York executive director Linda Sarsour and BDS (Boycott, Divestment, & Sanctions) activist Alissa Wise.

 In a March 2017 plea agreement between Justice Department officials and Odeh, the latter pled guilty to violating 18 U.S.C §1425(a), a statute criminalizing any deliberate effort “to procure, contrary to law, the naturalization of any person.”
 Moreover, it was agreed that Odeh would be stripped of her U.S. citizenship and deported but would not have to serve jail time.